anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

   + Assert that the same record was in the consumed records with "key": "1234", "value": "Hello World", because we might have consumed more that one record if they were produced to the same topic.

-# 3. Writing your first produce test
+# 3. Writing our first produce test-case
 To write the tests for any of 'Produce' or 'Consume' tests, we need to know the following details
 + The topic name which is our "end point" aka "url"
 ```